kobolabs/epub-spec/README.md

 Kobo supports a subset of elements from the ePub 3.0 spec.
 The following covers which elements are supported across Kobo’s reading platforms.

+**Kobo does not accept** .mobi, KF8, PDF or any format outside of ePub that may be used to format eBooks.

 ### Kobo Serves Content to Users On These 5 Reading Platforms

 1. eInk/EPD — Kobo eInk devices (Aura, Glo, Touch)